What Do Dreams About the Moon Mean?

 But the symbolism found in the moon's distance from the earth is not limited to defining the relationship between the unconscious and the conscious.

 The distance of the moon from the earth can also symbolize feelings of emotional distance if the moon is far from the earth.
-When close, it can indicate qualities of emotional connectedness, of feeling satisfied with one's relationship to the waking world.
+When it is close, it can indicate qualities of emotional connectedness, of feeling satisfied with one's relationship to the waking world.

 Dream Moon Phase and Its Symbolism